mathisme/UdacityAzureMLCapstone/README.md

 ### Overview

 The dataset I chose is the Heart Failure clinical records Data Set that can be found [here](https://archive.ics.uci.edu/ml/datasets/Heart+failure+clinical+records) at the UCI Machine Learning repository.
 For the project, I was browsing the UCI machine learning repository for datasets to use as these sets are smaller than ones found on other sites such as data.gov.
-After looking through the daasets, this one was of particular interest due to having a family history of heart disease.
+After looking through the datasets, this one was of particular interest due to having a family history of heart disease.

 The dataset is comprised of 299 records of heart failure patients with 13 attributes and no missing values.
 All attributes are numeric consisting of both continuous and discrete values.